FAR-Lab/Interactive-Lab-Hub/Lab 2/README.md

 ## Prep for Part 2

-Pick up remaining parts for kit.
+1. Pick up remaining parts for kit.

-Look at and give feedback on the Part G. for at least 2 other people in the class (and get 2 people to comment on your Part G!)
+2. Look at and give feedback on the Part G. for at least 2 other people in the class (and get 2 people to comment on your Part G!)

+# Lab 2 Part 2

+Modify the code from last week's lab to make a new visual interface for your new clock.
+You may [extend the Pi](Extending%20the%20Pi.md) by adding sensors or buttons, but this is not required.